© 2013 Rhonda Freeman, PhD | All Rights Reserved

 During this time period there may be a flood of gifts, attention, and sweet romantic gestures – a love ambush or love bombing.
 Again, it tends to be over the top.
 There may be gentleness, an unending supply of time availability, a catering to your every whim, walks in the park, roses to your job, thoughtful poetry, shopping excursions, and so forth.
 Many targets report they feel ‘swept off their feet’ and ‘lucky’ to have met such a sensitive, open, exciting partner.

-They might even sprinkle in sad and painful stories of their past (true or created).
+Many will simultaneously engage in grooming (recall, grooming is intention); this might be done by sprinkling in sad and painful stories of their past (true or created).
 This tactic plants a seed in the target’s mind that he /she has been ‘hurt’ and therefore this new mate will behave toward them as most would when someone has been hurt – with gentleness and excessive tolerance.

 Oftentimes, bad behavior is excused or forgiven when we know someone has been hurt in the past.
 Naturally, the true reason for the ‘pain disclosure’ by the manipulative individual is never told to the target.
 She (he) simply views it as the process of getting closer to their mate.
 Some abusive individuals will explain that they feel ‘safe’ sharing such personal memories and information because, “You are so special to me.” | “I can trust you.”
 (Grooming).